 Natural hair is one of the most versatile hair types out there.
 It can easily be manipulated into curls, straight, wavy, and more.
 But due to humidity, pollution, and moisture, many naturals enjoy protective hairstyles (braids, wigs, and weaves) to prevent their real hair from any of the negative side effects of these elements.
 Not to mention, protective styles can be worn year-round and significantly cut down daily styling time.
-Of the most popular protective varieties, cornrow hairstyles are some of the most versatile.
+Out of all of the varieties, cornrow hairstyles are among the most popular.
 They involve a type of three-strand plait that is woven flat to the scalp in straight rows with a raised appearance, helping protect natural hair by minimizing heat, combing, and pulling placed on the hair.

 “Cornrows are a good protective style to wear because you are not applying heat to your hair or styling it every day which can cause damage,” says Stacey-Ann Houston, Ulta Beauty design team member and master hairstylist.
 Depending on how they are installed and maintained, they can last up to two to eight weeks, making them a great protective option and low-maintenance hairstyle choice.